Alazaizeh/data-structures-and-algorithms/code401/linked-list-kth/README.md

      `Adds a new node with the given new value immediately before the first node that has the value specified`
 - insertAfter
      `Adds a new node with the given new value immediately after the first node that has the value specified`
+- kthFromEnd
+     `Return the node’s value that is k places from the tail of the linked list.`